 You can be one helluva hustler too.

 Start hustling while keeping your day job.

-Not only will it make you money, you’ll also discover your new passion or/and talent.
+Not only will it make you money, but you’ll also discover your new passion or/and talent.

-You’ll be more conscious about the way you spend time, learn tons of stuff, increase your skillsets, become a more valuable/high skilled employee, have a better chance of promotion and pay increase or, who knows, go on becoming the next millionaire!
+You’ll be more conscious about the way you spend time, learn tons of stuff, increase your skillsets, become a more valuable/high skilled employee, have a better chance of promotion and pay increase or, who knows, become a millionaire!

 Most of all, you ain’t got time to check out what’s the next shiny thing to buy!

 If you follow the suggestions outlined in this post and take immediate action, trust me, money worries will go away as you take control of your finance.